robinedman/tupplur/README.md

   This is where you define what parts of your model you want to expose outside of your backend application.
 This is configured in a similar manner to the way we choose to expose attributes on objects in plain Ruby.
-There you use atr_reader and attr_accessor.
+There we use atr_reader and attr_accessor.
 Tupplur includes the corresponding methods externally_readable and externally_accessible.

   You also define what REST operations a given model should support using the rest_interface method.
+Just like externally_readable and externally_writable it takes one or more symbols as arguments: :create, :read, :update, :delete.
+The default is to not support any operation.
+You may see this as whitelisting operations.

+### Examples
+In the test directory you'll find an example app which uses the Cuba framework.

 ## Contributing